wonjae-lee-2/scripts/README.md

 * Code repositories on GitHub
 * Autopilot cluster on GKE
 * Container image library on Google Artifact Repository
-* Databases on Amazon Lightsail instances and Google BigQuery
+* Databases on Amazon Lightsail instances, Google BigQuery and Azure Analysis Services
 * Storages on Amazon S3 and Google Cloud Storage

 Each WSL has Python, R, Julia and Rust installed locally, and uses Docker to run Jupyter Lab and Rstudio Server.
 For distributed computing on GKE, Python uses Dask; R uses Spark through Sparklyr; and Julia uses built-in SSHManager through Distributed.